10brink/10brink.github.io/_posts/2018-04-13-first-post.md

 ### Importing data from the web

 First we need to import the data into a pandas dataframe.
-My partner and wrote this function that takes the date (mm/dd/yyyy) and the number of weeks and returns a data frame:
+My partner and I wrote this function that takes the date (mm/dd/yyyy) and the number of weeks and returns a data frame:

 ```python
 def combine_mta_data(start_date, number):